10% ON ORDER OVER 500$ CODE: WEB-10

 4. Continental VikingContact 8

-VikingContact 8
+Continental VikingContact 8

-Strengths: Versatile and safe.
+Strengths: Versatile and predictable handling.

-Weaknesses: Less aggressive on pure ice.
+Weaknesses: Less aggressive on pure ice than top performers.

 5. Pirelli Ice Friction